 Omar Pimienta is an interdisciplinary artist and writer who lives and works in the San Diego / Tijuana border region.
 His artistic practice examines questions of identity, migration, citizenship, emergency poetics, landscape and memory.
 His work has been presented in museums and cultural centers of the U.S. Mexico, Argentina, Chile, Colombia, Denmark, Germany, Morocco, and Spain.
 He has published four books of poetry: Primera Persona Ella (La Linea/Anortecer 2004); La Libertad: Ciudad de paso (awarded the 2006 CONACULTA / CECUT Publication prize); Escribo desde Aquí (Pre-Textos 2009, awarded the Emilio Prado 10th International Publication prize from the Centro Cultural Generación del 27 Malaga Spain in 2009); and his most recent book, Álbum de las rejas, (Liliputienses 2016).
 He is currently a PhD candidate in Literature at the University of California, San Diego, and he received his MFA in Visual Arts from the same institution.

 Jose Antonio Villarán is the author of la distancia es siempre la misma (Matalamanga, 2006) and el cerrajero / the locksmith (AUB, 2012).
 In 2008 he created the AMLT project, an exploration of hypertext literature and collective authorship; the project was sponsored by Puma from 2011-2014.
 His third book, titled open pit, is forthcoming from AUB (Lima) in 2018.
 He holds an MFA in Writing from the University of California-San Diego, and is currently a PhD student of Literature at the University of California-Santa Cruz.
-Some of his translations from The Album of Fences were published in Entropy Magazine and Boom California.
+His translations have been published in Entropy Magazine, Boom California, Tripwire, and Deluge.